New Zealand Superstock Championship: Racing rules

 Dirt track racing in New Zealand comes in many different forms such as sprintcars, sidecars, late model and many others, but the most popular is Superstocks racing.
 Superstocks racing allows for full contact, hardcore racing around oval dirt tracks with concrete walls in close proximity to the outside of the track.
 Drivers are entitled to push one another into the infield, up the wall or into one another in the fight for victory.
 With no blue flags backmarker cars may wait for the lead pack and if drivers wish, may take out lead cars to best suit their track code, friends, family or teammates from the New Zealand Superstock Teams Championship.

 Engines

-Current Speedway New Zealand rules stipulate the engine must be no larger the 248 cubic inches, with most teams using V6 or V8 race engines.
+Current Speedway New Zealand rules stipulate the engine must be no larger than 248 cubic inches, with most teams using V6 or V8 race engines.
 The estimated power output figure is around 500hp.